$0.68 EPS Expected for CDK Global, Inc. (NASDAQ:CDK) This Quarter

-Analysts predict that CDK Global, Inc. (NASDAQ:CDK) will announce earnings per share (EPS) of $0.68 for the current quarter, according to Zacks.
-Three analysts have made estimates for CDK Global’s earnings, with estimates ranging from $0.65 to $0.70.
-CDK Global posted earnings per share of $0.82 in the same quarter last year, which would indicate a negative year-over-year growth rate of 17.1%.
-The firm is scheduled to announce its next quarterly earnings report on Monday, November 1st.
+Wall Street brokerages expect CDK Global, Inc. (NASDAQ:CDK) to report earnings of $0.68 per share for the current quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for CDK Global’s earnings.
+The highest EPS estimate is $0.70 and the lowest is $0.65.
+CDK Global reported earnings of $0.82 per share in the same quarter last year, which suggests a negative year over year growth rate of 17.1%.
+The firm is expected to report its next quarterly earnings results on Monday, November 1st.

-According to Zacks, analysts expect that CDK Global will report full year earnings of $2.85 per share for the current year, with EPS estimates ranging from $2.73 to $2.95.
-For the next fiscal year, analysts anticipate that the firm will post earnings of $3.25 per share, with EPS estimates ranging from $3.11 to $3.34.
-Zacks Investment Research’s EPS calculations are an average based on a survey of research firms that follow CDK Global.
+On average, analysts expect that CDK Global will report full-year earnings of $2.85 per share for the current financial year, with EPS estimates ranging from $2.73 to $2.95.
+For the next financial year, analysts anticipate that the firm will report earnings of $3.25 per share, with EPS estimates ranging from $3.11 to $3.34.
+Zacks’ EPS calculations are an average based on a survey of research analysts that cover CDK Global.

-CDK Global (NASDAQ:CDK) last posted its quarterly earnings data on Monday, August 16th.
-The software maker reported $0.66 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.67 by ($0.01).
-CDK Global had a net margin of 59.00% and a negative return on equity of 190.29%.
-The company had revenue of $420.10 million during the quarter, compared to analyst estimates of $428.10 million.
-During the same quarter in the previous year, the company earned $0.67 earnings per share.
-The business’s revenue for the quarter was down 6.6% on a year-over-year basis.
+CDK Global (NASDAQ:CDK) last issued its quarterly earnings results on Monday, August 16th.
+The software maker reported $0.66 EPS for the quarter, missing analysts’ consensus estimates of $0.67 by ($0.01).
+The business had revenue of $420.10 million during the quarter, compared to analysts’ expectations of $428.10 million.
+CDK Global had a net margin of 59.00% and a return on equity of 5,754.17%.
+The company’s revenue for the quarter was down 6.6% on a year-over-year basis.
+During the same period in the prior year, the company posted $0.67 EPS.

-A number of institutional investors have recently bought and sold shares of CDK.
-BlackRock Inc. raised its position in shares of CDK Global by 4.3% in the first quarter.
-BlackRock Inc. now owns 17,876,195 shares of the software maker’s stock valued at $966,387,000 after purchasing an additional 740,709 shares during the period.
-Capital International Investors lifted its holdings in CDK Global by 0.4% during the 1st quarter.
-Capital International Investors now owns 8,018,496 shares of the software maker’s stock worth $433,480,000 after purchasing an additional 28,301 shares in the last quarter.
-Invesco Ltd. grew its holdings in CDK Global by 10.8% during the 2nd quarter.
-Invesco Ltd. now owns 4,299,067 shares of the software maker’s stock valued at $213,619,000 after buying an additional 417,523 shares in the last quarter.
-State Street Corp increased its position in shares of CDK Global by 9.1% during the second quarter.
-State Street Corp now owns 3,196,827 shares of the software maker’s stock valued at $158,850,000 after buying an additional 266,688 shares during the period.
-Finally, Janus Henderson Group PLC lifted its holdings in shares of CDK Global by 7.2% in the first quarter.
-Janus Henderson Group PLC now owns 2,159,926 shares of the software maker’s stock worth $116,766,000 after buying an additional 144,584 shares in the last quarter.
+Institutional investors have recently made changes to their positions in the company.
+Column Capital Advisors LLC acquired a new stake in shares of CDK Global during the 1st quarter worth approximately $33,000.
+SkyView Investment Advisors LLC raised its position in shares of CDK Global by 344.5% during the 1st quarter.
+SkyView Investment Advisors LLC now owns 729 shares of the software maker’s stock worth $39,000 after purchasing an additional 565 shares during the period.
+Northwest Investment Counselors LLC acquired a new stake in shares of CDK Global during the 1st quarter worth approximately $41,000.
+Wealthcare Advisory Partners LLC acquired a new stake in shares of CDK Global during the 1st quarter worth approximately $50,000.
+Finally, Clearstead Advisors LLC raised its position in shares of CDK Global by 2,121.2% during the 1st quarter.
+Clearstead Advisors LLC now owns 1,466 shares of the software maker’s stock worth $79,000 after purchasing an additional 1,400 shares during the period.
 Institutional investors and hedge funds own 83.71% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 1st will be given a $0.15 dividend.
-This represents a $0.60 annualized dividend and a yield of 1.49%.
-The ex-dividend date of this dividend is Tuesday, August 31st.
-CDK Global’s dividend payout ratio is 27.03%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Wednesday, September 1st will be given a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.47%.
+The ex-dividend date is Tuesday, August 31st.
+CDK Global’s payout ratio is 27.03%.

 CDK Global, Inc engages in the provision of integrated information technology and digital marketing solutions to the automotive retail industry.
 It operates through following segments: CDK North America and CDK International.
 The CDK North America segment provides technology-based solutions.
 The CDK International segment caters to the United States and Canada.